olisto/example-bundles-api/README.md

 # app-sdk-example
-An example for the olisto sdk. (olisto/olisto-js-sdk)
+An example for the olisto sdk (olisto/olisto-js-sdk) and Olisto APIs.